ucsd-cse131/03-boa/README.md

 3. Fill in the `Prim1` case for everything but `print`, and figure out how to check for errors, and call the "non-number" error reporting function.
 Test as you go.
-Be aware that if the function call SEGFAULTS, it may be because you need to refine step 2.
+Be aware that if the function call `SEGFAULT`s, it may be because you need to refine step 2.

 4. Implement `print` by compiling it to with a call to the `print` after pushing appropriate arguments.
 Be aware that if the call doesn't work, it